JAMBallou/composer-analysis/readme.md

 *Sequentially numbered steps that cover the production of the prototype from beginning to end.
 The steps should be detailed enough for someone else to be able to replicate from your directions.*

-1. **Preprocessing** - In this stage, the data will be processed to remove unwanted data, and be put into a format most useful for the purposes of this project.
+I. **Preprocessing** - In this stage, the data will be processed to remove unwanted data, and be put into a format most useful for the purposes of this project.

-    The dataset chosen for this project is the **MAESTRO Dataset**.
+1. The dataset chosen for this project is the **MAESTRO Dataset**.
 It consists of WAV audio and MIDI files gathered during the International Piano e-Competition, in which virtuoso pianists play on contest-quality Yamaha Disklaviers that automatically transcribe the notes being played and can wire the performance to another Disklavier or to a computer file.
 Included with the audio and MIDI files is data about the pedal positions and striking velocity on each key of the piano for each time frame.
 The most updated version of the dataset contains 1276 performances from 60 classical composers, nearly 200 hours of audio.
 The full metadata for the dataset can be found here.

-    The MAESTRO Dataset is enormous, and not all of it will be used in this project.
+2. The MAESTRO Dataset is enormous, and not all of it will be used in this project.
 First, only the composers with a significant number of works will be included in this study.
 All the data from those composers represented by fewer than 25 works in the dataset will be removed, including all the works with attributions to more than one composer.
 A full list of composers in the dataset by number of works can be found here.

-    The 14 composers with more than 25 works in the MAESTRO Dataset, ordered by number of works:
+3. The 14 composers with more than 25 works in the MAESTRO Dataset, ordered by number of works:

 | **Composer** | **Number of Works in Dataset** |
 |----------|-------|